Founded by some 30 leaders of the Christian Right, the Alliance Defending Freedom is a legal advocacy and training group that has:

 Prop 8 was struck down in August 2010 by California district court judge Vaughn Walker, who ruled that the amendment violated due process and equal protection rights.
 Liberty Counsel appeared to blame the ADF for a poor showing, stating in an Aug.
 4, 2010, press release that the ADF opposed the Liberty Counsel’s help, and that even Judge Walker expressed concern about the lack of evidence presented at trial by the ADF.
 Regardless, the Prop 8 defendants filed an immediate appeal.
 The Ninth Circuit Court of Appeals upheld Walker’s ruling in February 2012 but on narrower grounds.
 Prop 8 proponents asked the Ninth Circuit to review the decision, which denied the request.
 The case went to the U.S. Supreme Court, which ruled in June 2013 that Prop 8 supporters had no right to appeal the district court ruling.

-The ADF, which has argued that removing anti-LGBT sodomy laws from criminal codes will pave the way to same-sex marriage, has worked to keep those laws on the books, but mostly overseas since the U.S. Supreme Court struck down anti-sodomy laws in this country.
-The group has advised anti-LGBT organizations in countries like Belize trying to keep the law that criminalized homosexual sex on the books.
+The ADF, which has argued that removing anti-LGBTQ sodomy laws from criminal codes will pave the way to same-sex marriage, has worked to keep those laws on the books, but mostly overseas since the U.S. Supreme Court struck down anti-sodomy laws in this country.
+The group has advised anti-LGBTQ organizations in countries like Belize trying to keep the law that criminalized homosexual sex on the books.
 That law was declared unconstitutional by the Belize Supreme Court in 2016.

-In other instances, ADF leadership has defended criminalization, as when Benjamin Bull, director of ADF Global, applauded the Indian Supreme Court’s decision in 2013 that recriminalized homosexual sex, making it punishable by up to 10 years in prison.
+In other instances, ADF leadership has defended criminalization, as when Benjamin Bull, former director of ADF Global, applauded the Indian Supreme Court’s decision in 2013 that recriminalized homosexual sex, making it punishable by up to 10 years in prison.
 The court did the right thing, Bull said, choosing to “protect society at large rather than give in to a vocal minority of homosexual advocates.”

-Bull also traveled to Russia in 2014, part of a planning committee for a Russian conference held by the anti-LGBT hate group, World Congress of Families.
+Bull also traveled to Russia in 2014, part of a planning committee for a Russian conference held by the anti-LGBTQ hate group, World Congress of Families.
 (The conference was canceled in the wake of Russia’s invasion of Ukraine, but appears to have convened under a different name.)
 The planning committee allegedly met with Russian member of Parliament Yelena Mizulina, one of the architects of Russia’s anti-LGBT laws.